welllrafael/kanbam/README.md

 #instructions for use
 run npm i

-#Sometimes needs to execute, it depend NODE Version
+#Sometimes needs to execute, it depend NODE Version:
 set NODE_OPTIONS=--openssl-legacy-provider

 #There is a API to create a new user: